"Santo Antão was truly an enriching experience. It felt so good to know these places still exist"

 If you've booked a trip to the island of Santo Antão or are thinking about heading out to this gem in the middle of the Atlantic, chances are it is because you enjoy hiking.

 Sometimes getting your travel research on point can be a bit of a challenge.
-Although not everything needs to be plannen out, having the right information can be pretty important when facing certain decisions.
+Although not everything needs to be planned out, having the right information can be pretty important when facing certain decisions.

 To help with your travel planning we've lined out 4 of our best tips on hiking and trekking.